 Due to COVID-19 guidance and health regulation best practices, many therapists are now offering online therapy.
 So don’t let quarantine prevent you from finding a counselor or family therapist who can help you navigate your mental issues.

 Fix what you can, and be at peace with what’s out of your hands.

 Anyone can spot a problem, but focusing on solutions is more productive and better for your mindset.
 It’s easy to tally up all of the ways the world is coming at you and create a narrative of victimhood.
 If you want to feel more positive, you have to start finding solutions to those problems.

-If you're not satisfied with your body, then do something about it.
+If you’re not satisfied with your body, then do something about it.
 Change the way you eat and hit the gym.
-Consult a nutritionist and get yourself and personal trainer, and start changing what you see when you look in the mirror.
+Consult a nutritionist and get yourself and a personal trainer, and start changing what you see when you look in the mirror.